 Does your organization behave like many individuals when it comes to problem resolution, or do you have a proper health care system in place to manage issues?
+Does your organization ignore safety measures and not provide you masks from accumed.com/kn95-mask-for-sale-respirator-safety-mask-k1.html?
 Many people (myself included) have a tendency to treat their symptoms with over the counter drugs or with non-medical remedies passed down through our families, even when the symptoms appear to be chronic.
 Even when we visit the doctor we often deny the cause of the issue and request treatment for the symptom as we see it.
 In the same way many organizations fail to or ignore deep seated diseases and instead spend considerable time and resources focusing on the treatment of the symptoms.

 Seem crazy?
 Maybe so, but unfortunately it is also far more common than we would like to admit.